peteroupc/peteroupc.github.io/colorgen.md

 - A component called "saturation" is the distance of the color from gray (but not necessarily from black or white), which is 0 or greater and 1 or less.
-- A component variously called "lightness", "luminance", or "luminosity", is roughly the amount of black or white mixed with the color and which is 0 or greater and 1 or less, where 0 is black, 1 is white, closer to 0 means closer to black, and closer to 1 means closer to white.
+- A component variously called "lightness", "luminance", or "luminosity", is roughly the amount of black or white mixed with the color and is 0 or greater and 1 or less, where 0 is black, 1 is white, closer to 0 means closer to black, and closer to 1 means closer to white.

 The following pseudocode converts colors between RGB and HSL.
 The transformation is independent of RGB color space, but should be done using [_linearized RGB_ colors](#Linearized_and_Companded_RGB).